 In order to apply for a project waiver, the assistance recipient should email the request in the form of a Word document (.doc) to the State SRF program.
 It is strongly recommended that the State designate a single person for all AIS communications.
 The State SRF designee will review the application for the waiver and determine whether the necessary information has been included.
-Once the waiver application is complete, the State designee will forward the application to the EPA for review.
+Once the waiver application is complete, the State designee will forward the application to either of two email addresses.
+For CWSRF waiver requests, please send the application to: cwsrfwaiver@epa.gov.
+For DWSRF waiver requests, please send the application to: dwsrfwaiver@epa.gov.